cronvel/rest-query/README.md

 Furthermore, the context object has this public methods:

 * done(): mark the current request as done/finished, preventing any Rest Query's default behavior
+* getBatch(): an **async** function (only works for collection methods) returning the same batch that would be returned by the query if there wasn't any method part in the URL.
+  Query-string filters, sort, limits, populate and so on are also applied.
+  This is useful for collection methods that are not simple namespaced methods, but instead methods that are applied on a batch.